“I could just live at your house,” Sid said, scowling at a color swatch. “I like your house.”

 Zhenya squeezed a little tighter.
 “You really want here?
 With me?
 Everyone give you shit, you know.
 Team, Don Cherry…”

 “Don Cherry can go to hell.”
-Sid pressed his face into Zhenya’s shoulder.
+Sid said, and then he pressed his face into Zhenya’s shoulder.
 His next words were a mumble that Zhenya couldn’t make out.

 “What?”
 Zhenya asked.